 Date Written: April 30, 2018

 This Article challenges that consensus.
-Drawing upon research into the original meaning of the Seat of Government Clause and nineteenth-century historical practice, it shows that Article III’s judicial protections were long believed to apply to the District.
-In addition, it demonstrates that the various functional justifications for non-Article III adjudication do not apply to courts in the nation’s capital.
-In short, this Article shows that D.C.’s local court system is very likely unconstitutional.
+Drawing upon new research into the original meaning of the Seat of Government Clause and early historical practice, it shows that Article III’s judicial protections were long believed to apply to the District.
+Furthermore, it shows that the various functional justifications for non-Article III adjudication do not apply to courts in the District.
+In short, this Article demonstrates that the current D.C. court system very likely violates Article III.

-For the thousands of individuals who go before non-Article III tribunals in the District each year, this conclusion should be significant in its own right, as the right to an Article III judge has long been viewed as an essential constitutional protection.
-Indeed, the modern history of the D.C. court system reveals the troubling influence of crime and race on Congress’s decision to create non-Article III courts in the capital.
+For residents of D.C. who have been deprived of their right to an Article III tribunal, this conclusion should be significant in its own right, as the right to an Article III judge has long been viewed as an essential constitutional protection.
+Indeed, the modern history of the D.C. court system reveals the troubling influence of crime and race on Congress’s decision to create a non-Article III court system in the nation’s capital.
 But the historical research presented in this Article also has broader implica-tions outside the seat of government.
-Most directly, it suggests a new limit on Congress’s power to create non-Article III tribunals.
-And more broadly, it offers new substantive and methodological insights about the scope of Article III.
+Most directly, it suggests a new limit on Congress’s power to create non-Article III tribunals on public lands.

 Suggested Citation: Suggested Citation